ClickHouse/ClickHouse/docs/en/sql-reference/functions/logical-functions.md

 ## or {#or-or-operator}

-Calculates the result of logical disjunction between two or more values.
+Calculates the result of the logical disjunction between two or more values.
 Corresponds to [Logical OR Operator](../../sql-reference/operators/index.md#logical-or-operator).

 **Syntax**